Last Updated on 2nd March 2023 by Sophie Nadeau

 If you’re worried about going into a restaurant and ordering a three-course meal, don’t do it.
 (By the way, you never have to do this.
 If you fancy, you could spend every meal time simply eating gelato- that’s the beauty of travelling on your own).

 If you feel strange about going totally alone, take a good book with you.
-That way, while you’re waiting for your food, you’ll have your favourite author to keep you company!
-If you’re in search of some reading material, then why not check out these books about France?
-Alternatively, you can always bring along your Kindle, or simply just your phone!
+That way, while you’re waiting for your food, you’ll have your favourite author to keep you company rather than just aimlessly scrolling through social media!

 Don’t be too self-conscious